In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 50 Many network marketers linger too long in planning mode.

 Thinking about your business will not grow your business.
 It’s your efforts that matter most.
-The only money producing activities are showing the plan, following up, training your team, and getting customers.
-Until you get off your ass and put in the work nothing will happen.
+The only money producing activities are prospecting, inviting, showing the plan, following up, training your team, and getting customers.
+Until you get off your butt and put in the work nothing will happen.

 It is a must read for EVERY network marketer, whether they are brand new or already successful in the business.
 It’s also a great training manual to give to all of your new team members, so they know how to create their own success plan.
 Overall, I give it a 10 of 10.

-What are your thoughts?
+What are your thoughts about the # 1 MLM Book of all time?
 Do you like this book?
 What is your favorite quote mentioned above?
 What book do you believe is the # 1 MLM Book of all time and why?
 Leave a comment below to share your thoughts.
 I look forward to hearing from you.